hackclub/hackclub/playbook/workshops/agar/README.md

 ---

 [Agar.io](http://agar.io) is a popular game built for the web with [HTML, CSS, and Javascript](https://www.quora.com/Difference-between-HTML-XML-PHP-CSS-and-JavaScfdffdript-in-layman-terms).
-The goal of this workshop is to teach you to make yourdff own simplistic version of agar.io.
+The goal of this workshop is to teach you to make your own simplistic version of agar.io.

 > ![](img/agar.png)